-To accommodate the diverse capabilities and unique needs, Thing-IF SDK introduces a concept of thing "schema".
-The thing schema lets you define the data the thing will handle ("State") and the operations the thing can execute ("Actions").
-You can plug any IoT consumer electronics, sensors, and other IoT-enabled things by preparing the corresponding schema.
+To accommodate the diverse capabilities and unique needs, Thing-IF SDK introduces the concept of "trait."
+The tait lets you define the data the thing will handle ("State") and the operations the thing can execute ("Actions").
+You can plug any IoT consumer electronics, sensors, and other IoT-enabled things by registering the corresponding trait.

 Secure mechanism to prevent unauthorized manipulation

 Although the remote control and surveillance are handy features, they can pose some serious damages if not correctly implemented.
 For example, you do not want malicious outsiders to remote control your things and misuse them.
 You also do not want the outsiders to peek the state of your things.

 The way our Thing-IF SDK integrates the mobile application will allow only the designated user/group (i.e., an owner) to execute the thing's actions and to browse the thing's state.
 Attempts to execute the actions and browse the state by outsiders will be rejected.